 We are working to improve the use of semantic html page elements to convey the meaning of our content rather than relying on visual presentation alone.

 We continue to review our content using website auditing tools and are working towards addressing and reducing any outstanding issues by changing or rewriting website content where applicable.

 Success criteria 1.4.1: Use of Colour

-This criteria is not always addressed in the page 'script' tags.
-These issues are linked to Cascadin Style Sheets (CSS) styling.
-This is being co-investigated by our website supplier with a view to implementing a longer term solution that can be implemented across our website.
+This criteria are not always addressed in the page 'script' tags.
+These issues are linked to the master Cascading Style Sheets (CSS).
+This issue is being investigated by our website supplier with a view to implementing a longer term solution across the website.

 Success criteria 1.4.5: Images of Text